pwrtls/tools/DEVELOPMENT.md

 2. Use the PowerTools development server for testing with a real Dynamics environment.

 3. Test with the browser console open to catch errors.

+> **Note**: Since the tools depend on the PowerTools API, full testing will require integration with the PowerTools UI framework.
+For isolated testing, you may need to mock the PowerTools API.

 ### Test Cases